awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `StorageEncrypted`  <a name="cfn-rds-dbinstance-storageencrypted"></a>
 A value that indicates whether the DB instance is encrypted\.
-By default, it is not encrypted\.
+By default, it isn't encrypted\.
  **Amazon Aurora**
 Not applicable\.
 The encryption for DB instances is managed by the DB cluster\.
 *Required*: No